cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 ---
 **IMPORTANT**

 Above `manifest` file from download package contains configuration to scan only the `default` namespace for services.
 In this case, the services are in a different namespace (i.e `svc-apps-graph-ns`) and hence we need to add the namespace onto the args to specific the namespace the `istio-authorizer` should scan to discover and protect the service, and then push that information back upto  Cloudentity authorization platform.

 Cloudentity Istio authorizer that will be deployed to its own name space (in this case `acp-system`)

 ---

-Let's modify the downloaded `manifest.yaml` to include `namespace` args
+Let's modify the downloaded `manifest.yaml` to include `namespace` args.
+Below provided block is just a snippet, so edit the downloaded file in place and adjust only the `namespace` argument

 ```yaml
 apiVersion: apps/v1